 Dr. Strine is a pediatric urologist and co-director of the Comprehensive Fertility Care and Preservation Program at Cincinnati Children’s Hospital Medical Center.
 He obtained his medical degree and completed his residency at Indiana University School of Medicine.
 He completed his fellowship at Cincinnati Children’s Hospital Medical Center.
 His clinical and research interests include fertility, minimally invasive surgery, complex genitourinary reconstruction, and clinical outcomes research.

 Olivia Jaworek Frias is the Patient Navigator of Fertility Preservation in the Comprehensive Fertility Care and Preservation Program (CFCPP) at Cincinnati Children’s Hospital Medical Center (CCHMC).
 Olivia received her bachelors in science of nursing at the University of Akron and masters in science of nursing at Xavier University.
 Olivia started her career caring for oncology and bone marrow transplant patients on the inpatient unit.
 She brought her expertise to the division of Pediatric and Adolescent Gynecology (PAG) at CCHMC, where her role as the patient navigator of fertility preservation transpired.
 Olivia is an integral piece to the fertility program, as she is the initial and main point of contact for patients and families and identifies each patient eligible for a fertility consult.
+Olivia is globally recognized for her work within the Oncofertility subspecialty.
+She continues to advocate for her patients/families around the world, through education, lectures, and research.

 Michelle L. McGowan, PhD is a Research Associate Professor in the Ethics Center and Division of General and Community Pediatrics at Cincinnati Children’s Hospital Medical Center within the Department of Pediatrics and the Department of Women’s, Gender, and Sexuality Studies at University of Cincinnati.
 Dr. McGowan earned her PhD in Women Studies from the University of Washington and completed a postdoctoral fellowship in Bioethics at the Center for Genetic Research Ethics and Law at Case Western Reserve University.
 Dr. McGowan conducts research on the ethical and social implications of reproductive and genomic technologies, with a particular focus how users of reproductive and genomic technologies conceptualize the risks and benefits of the integration of these technologies into research, clinical, and consumer settings.
 Her research aims to illustrate how the perspectives of users of novel technologies – including patients, families, health care providers, researchers, and consumers - can contribute to bioethical discourse and the development of institutional, professional, and social policies and practice guidelines.
 Her recent scholarship has focused specifically on oocyte donation, preimplantation genetic diagnosis and screening, fertility preservation, carrier screening, direct-to-consumer and clinical genomic testing, precision medicine, and participant-centric approaches to genomic research.